-Red LED Status Light: The Red LED Status Light may be mounted in the included combination LED Status Light and Valet Switch holder.
-Mount the holder in a location where it can easily be seen by the driver, and preferably where it can be seen from outside, as the LED Status Light provides a level of visual deterrence.
-After mounting the combination holder, route the Red connector to the security system control module and insert it into the Red port on the side of the control module.
+Plug-In Red LED Status Light: The Red LED Status Light may be mounted in the included combination LED Status Light and Valet Switch holder.
+Or, if desired, the LED Status Light may mounted in a hole (9/32") drilled into one of the vehicle's existing interior panels.
+Mount the holder or LED Status Light in a location where it can easily be seen by the driver, and preferably where it can be seen from outside, as the LED Status Light provides a level of visual deterrence.
+After mounting the combination holder, route the Red connector to the security system control module and insert it into the Red port on the control module.
 For a complete description of the LED Status Light's operation, please see the Owner's Manual.

-Valet Switch: The Valet Switch may also be mounted in the included combination LED Status Light and Valet Switch holder.
+Plug-In Easy ValetTM Switch: The Valet Switch may also be mounted in the included combination LED Status Light and Valet Switch holder, or it can be mounted to an existing surface in the vehicle using double-sided adhesive tape.
 The Valet Switch allows the operator access to Easy ValetTM and Valet Override modes.
-The Valet Switch is also part of the programming operations for learning transmitters and changing the 23 Programmable Features.
-These operations are explained in detail in the Owner's Manual.
+The Valet Switch is also part of the programming operations for learning transmitters and changing the 21 Programmable Features.
+All of these operations are explained in detail in the Owner's Manual.
 After mounting the combination holder, route the Blue connector to the security system control module and insert it into the Blue port on the side of the control module.